-- 23.1.1 Each Dean of Faculty recommends to the Vice-President, Academic the "Faculty Complement" for the following Academic Year, including new faculty positions required within her/his Faculty (Sessional, CLTA, Continuing and Tenured) as well as changes to existing positions, such as increases from Partial-Load to Maximum-Load.
-This normally takes place on or before November 1 of each year. - 23.1.2 In developing these recommendations, the Dean of Faculty shall consult with other Deans of Faculty and with her/his Faculty's Assistant Deans and faculty, and forward recommendations to the Academic Council, taking into account the following factors: - 23.1.2.1 current and desired balances with respect to Tenured and Continuing vs. Sessional, and Maximum-Load vs. Partial-Load faculty; - 23.1.2.2 expertise required; - 23.1.2.3 short-term and long-term curricular objectives; - 23.1.2.4 amount of new curriculum development required; - 23.1.2.5 anticipated changes to the current Faculty Complement, including Leaves of Absence.
-Sabbaticals and retirements: and - 23.1.2.6 anticipated availability of financial resources. - 23.1.3 The Vice-President, Academic reviews the Deans of Faculty's recommendations in light of the University's educational goals, and consults with the Vice-President, Administration with respect to financial and labour implications.
+- 23.1.1 Each Dean of Faculty recommends to the Vice-President, Academic the "Faculty Complement" for the following Academic Year, including new faculty positions required within her/his Faculty (Sessional, Teaching-Intensive Stream, CLTA, Continuing and Tenured) as well as changes to existing positions, such as increases from Partial-Load to Maximum-Load.
+This normally takes place on or before November 1 of each year. - 23.1.2 In developing these recommendations, the Dean of Faculty shall consult with other Deans of Faculty and with her/his Faculty's Associate Dean(s) and faculty, and forward recommendations to the Senate, taking into account the following factors: - 23.1.2.1 Current and desired balances with respect to Tenured and Continuing vs. Sessional, and Maximum-Load vs. Partial-Load faculty;

+- 23.1.2.2 Expertise required; - 23.1.2.3 Short-term and long-term curricular objectives; - 23.1.2.4 Amount of new curriculum development required; - 23.1.2.5 Anticipated changes to the current Faculty Complement, including Leaves of Absence, Sabbaticals and retirements; and - 23.1.2.6 Anticipated availability of financial resources. - 23.1.3 The Vice-President, Academic reviews the Deans of Faculty's recommendations in light of the University's educational goals, and consults with the Vice-President, Administration with respect to financial and labour implications.
 Once approval from the Vice-President, Academic is obtained, the Dean of Faculty proceeds with the necessary searches and appointments in consultation with Human Resources.

-23.2 Assignment Process for Current Continuing, Probationary and Tenured Faculty in writing of their eligibility to apply for a Sabbatical, and will make every effort to do so by August 1 (i.e. 11 months in advance of the commencement of the sabbatical).
+23.2 Assignment Process for Current Continuing, Probationary and Tenured Faculty

+- 23.2.1 In order for the Deans of Faculty to plan Course Load and Workload Assignments for the following Academic Year, faculty who wish to request Sabbaticals, Leaves of Absence, or changes in Partial-Load/Maximum-Load status, must provide timely notice as follows: - 23.2.1.1 Sabbaticals: The Office of the Vice-President, Academic will notify faculty in writing of their eligibility to apply for a Sabbatical, and will make every effort to do so by August 1 (i.e. 11 months in advance of the commencement of the sabbatical).
 Tenured faculty who wish to apply for a full or partial Sabbatical must submit a completed Application for Sabbatical form to the Dean of Faculty, with a copy to the Vice-President, Academic by no later than September 1 (10 months in advance of the commencement of the sabbatical).